TheOwenLab/2021-Wild-et-al-COVID-Cognition/README.md

 ## Files

 ### 1. covid_cognition.ipynb
 A viewable notebook of the entire analysis, including embedded images.
 Represents the most recent version of the analysis, including all tables, figures, and numbers.
+If you are unable to view the notebook in GitHub by clicking the file above (e.g., you get the _"Sorry, something went wrong."_ message), trying opening it at [nbviewer](https://nbviewer.jupyter.org/).

 ### 2. covid_cognition.py
 The actual python script that I run to perform the analysis.
 The notebook file (above) is generated from the output of this script.